-The Signet Responsible Sourcing Protocol (SRSP) is a guide for Signet suppliers to ensure that all products which include gold, tin, tungsten, and tantalum provided to Signet are conflict-free.
+The Signet Responsible Sourcing Protocol (SRSP) is a guide for Signet suppliers to ensure that all products which include diamonds, gold, tin, tungsten, and tantalum provided to Signet are conflict-free.
 Compliance with Signet’s SRSPs is an annual requirement for all Signet suppliers.
 Suppliers will be notified of the requirement for an audit by the SRSP Project Team on a representative sample basis, in accordance with the SRSP audit policy.
 SRSP is a pathway to additional jewelry certifications—ask us about bundling discounts.

 Timeline: Verification takes on average 3 – 8 weeks to complete from signed Work Order through to final decision.
 Onsite audits*, if required, are typically one-day audits.

 *If sufficient risks or gaps are found, SCS reserves the right to conduct an onsite audit of relevant corporate offices or manufacturing sites.

 Through the Signet Responsible Sourcing Protocols (SRSPs), Signet meets the requirements of U.S. law* and annual SEC reporting obligations relating to conflict minerals.

 These protocols identify criteria suppliers must meet in order to verify their products as “conflict-free” and are based on existing and harmonized industry guidance and standards including the Organization for Economic Cooperation and Development (OECD) Due Diligence Guidance.

 In order to help minimize duplication of audits wherever relevant and possible, Signet recognizes the equivalence of the Responsible Jewellery Council Code of Practices certification and SCS Global Services’ Responsible Source certification.

 *Specifically H.R.
 4173, the Wall Street Reform and Consumer Protection Act, often referred to as the “Dodd-Frank Act”, Section 1502